Sunday, June 8, 2025

 Medical Management of Autoimmune Disorders

-Normally, I don’t write about the medical management of any condition.
-That is because it is entirely the prerogative of your doctor.
-Similarly, you must consult with your doctor for the management of autoimmune conditions.
-But here, I want to give you some flavour for the options available in modern medicine for autoimmune conditions.
+You must consult your doctor for autoimmune conditions.
+But I want to give you some idea about the options available in modern medicine for autoimmune conditions.

-You will notice how limited the treatment choices are.
-So hopefully, when I mention supplements below, you will not have unreasonable expectations from them.
+As per modern science (allopathy), there is no cure for autoimmune conditions.
+Read Cleveland Clinic: Autoimmune Diseases.
+The treatment choices are limited.
+So as I mention supplements below, you should not have unreasonable expectations from them.
 Also, please check with your doctor before using any supplements.

-- Allopathy uses medicines that suppress the immune system (immunosuppressants) such as methotrexate, azathioprine, and mycophenolate.
+1. Allopathy uses medicines that suppress the immune system (immunosuppressants) such as methotrexate, azathioprine and mycophenolate.
 Since the immunity is artificially lowered, the patient has an increased risk of other infections and cancers.
-Choose your poison.

-- One may also use corticosteroids such as prednisone that reduce inflammation and immunity.
+2. One may also use corticosteroids such as prednisone that reduce inflammation and immunity.
 They should be used for short periods but in some cases, one needs to use them indefinitely.
-Once again, the choice is of a lesser evil.
+The choice is of a lesser evil.

-- Then, there is a procedure called plasma exchange where your blood is withdrawn, filtered to remove some abnormal proteins, and returned back.
+5. Then, there is a procedure called plasma exchange where blood is withdrawn, filtered to remove some abnormal proteins and returned.

 Supplementation Strategies for Autoimmune Disorders

-As you may have noticed about the medical management, the non-invasive options are to reduce immunity (risky) and inflammation (not so risky).
-Therefore, it may be a good idea to be open to supplementation that also helps in inflammation control.
-I would not venture to try anything that lowers immunity.
-That should only be done under a doctor’s guidance.
+The non-invasive medical options are to reduce immunity (risk-prone) and inflammation (not so risky).
+Therefore, it may be a good idea to control inflammation with supplements.
+Anything that lowers immunity should only be done under a doctor’s guidance, not using supplements.

 My supplementation approach would be to:

-- Help regularise the body’s immune system response to autoimmunity;
+2. Help regularise the body’s immune system response to autoimmunity.

-- Give antioxidant support to the cell’s defence systems; and
+3. Give antioxidant support to the cell’s defence systems.

-Finally, I would urge everyone to keep in mind that autoimmune conditions are tenacious problems needing years of careful handling.
+Finally, note that autoimmune conditions are tenacious problems needing years of careful handling.
 So be prepared to persist with a very long-term and perhaps lifetime of use of supplementation.
-Since you are ready to use medicines for life, you might as well consider using supplements for life along with them.
+Since you are ready to use medicines for life, you might as well consider taking supplements along with them.

 Also, do not ignore dietary and lifestyle changes that go a long way in preventing the progression of the disease.
 I have provided many links at the end.
 Do read those articles.